TechItAllServices/TechItAllServices-Main/README.md

 ### Level 1 Clearance - Restricted
 Access to restricted data.
 Not much data, but some data.
 ### Level 2 Clearance - Confidential
 Access to confidential data.
-This is most non-imporant things regarding TIAS.
+This is most non-imporant data regarding TIAS.
 ### Level 3 Clearance - Secret
-WIP
+Access to secret data.
+This is all non-imporant data in TIAS and some little imporants data in regards to TIAS.
 ### Level 4 Clearance - Top Secret
 WIP
 ### Level 5 Clearance - Council Secret